 Solar UV Radiation.

 - Vacuum Environment Effects.
+Pressure Differentials.
 Solar UV Degradation, Molecular

 Contamination, Particulate Contamination.